Privacy Notice for Students and Applicants

 Collecting student personal information

-We also collect information about students from domestic and international educational institutions and organisations such as the Universities Admissions Centre (UAC) and Queensland Tertiary Admissions Centre (QTAC) for students applying through those organisations, and by means of an electronic qualification verification search like 'QualSearch'.
+The University collects personal information about students and applicants at the time of application, enrolment and during their time as a student.
+Personal information is mainly collected from students themselves, however, we also collect information from domestic and international educational institutions, from Education Agents assisting international applicants, from organisations such as the Universities Admissions Centre (UAC) and Queensland Tertiary Admissions Centre (QTAC) for students applying through those organisations, and by means of an electronic qualification verification search like 'QualSearch'.

-The University may also collect personal information from Campus Living Villages about residents or other students accessing the Villages, for purposes such as investigating matters including student misconduct.
+The University may also collect personal information from contracted Student Accommodation Providers about residents or other students accessing student accommodation, for purposes such as investigating matters including student misconduct.

 Using student personal information

-A student's personal information will be used by the University in a variety of ways throughout a their time at the University.
-Typically, students' personal information will be used to:
+A student's personal information will be used in a variety of ways throughout their time at the University including to:

 - process applications;